authgear/authgear-server/docs/specs/2fa-grace-period.md

 ## Configuration

 By default, no grace period is provided.
-User must enroll in 2FA immediately after [2FA mode](./user-model.md#secondary-authenticator) is set to `required`.
+User without 2FA must contact admin to login after [2FA mode](./user-model.md#secondary-authenticator) is set to `required`.

 For new users, the grace period starts from the time the user is created, whereas for existing users, the grace period starts from when the grace period is enabled.

 ### Global Grace Period

-After 2FA mode is set to `required`, a global grace period can be configured as follow:
+Global grace period can be enabled for forcing users to enroll in 2FA upon login.

 ```yaml
 authentication: